PatrickFreyy/PlanIt/docs/srs.md

 The website servers should always be available so the user has always access to his schedule.

 ### 3.4 Perfomance
-Due to small size of the application, we don't focus performance.
+Due to small size of the application, we don't focus on performance.
 ### 3.5 Supportability

 #### 3.5.1 Coding Standards